News

 When will the permanent PhilaPort Cruise Terminal open?

-For now, the April 16, 2026 departure date remains the milestone for Philadelphia’s return to cruise homeport operations, with passengers on early sailings advised to plan for hotel-based check-in, shuttle transport to the pier, and modified pickup and drop-off procedures as the permanent terminal moves toward completion.
+For now, the April 16, 2026 departure stands as the milestone that restored cruise homeport operations to Philadelphia, with passengers on early sailings still advised to plan for hotel-based check-in, shuttle transport to the pier, and modified pickup and drop-off procedures as the permanent terminal moves toward its expected opening later this cruise season.